pactflow/pactflow-ruby-coding-test/README.md

 * Start the interactive ruby shell by having the repo as the current working directory (use irb command)

-* Require the match.rb file to access the Match interfacing by entering ``'require_relative 'solution/match.rb'``
+* Require the match.rb file to access the Match interfacing by entering ``require_relative 'solution/match.rb'``

 * Create a match by passing the player names (defaults to "player 1" and "player 2") to the Match object initialisation